EXCLUSIVE-Taiwan hosts dozens of foreign lawmakers in Washington to push China sanctions

 "She's said it in a hundred different ways that we appreciate the United States trying to get us the arms but don't forget, it's many years past due," Kim said of Hsiao.
 "She's very firm."

-(Reporting by Michael Martina and David Brunnstrom; Editing by Mary Milliken and Gerry Doyle)
+(Reporting by Michael Martina and David Brunnstrom; Additional reporting by Eduardo Baptista in Beijing; Editing by Mary Milliken and Gerry Doyle)

 ((michael.martina@thomsonreuters.com;))